AMartins87/genius-trivia-quiz/README.md

 ## **FUTURE DEVELOPMENT**

-I would like to add pop-up modals with interesting facts about the correct answers.
+I would like to add pop-up modals with interesting facts about correct answers.
 I would also like to add a question counter and a timer.

 ## **TESTING**